-Shortness of breath – If you’re in bed most of the time, tying to sit up us much as possible could help.
-A comfortable breeze from a window or fan, and looser fitting clothes may also provide a little relief.
+Shortness of breath – If you’re in bed most of the time, trying to sit up as much as possible could help.
+A comfortable breeze from a window or fan, and looser-fitting clothes may also provide a little relief.
 If breathlessness becomes a reoccurring symptom, some medications like morphine may be prescribed.

 Why would a doctor suggest palliative care?

 A doctor may first bring up the topic of palliative care after diagnosing you with a chronic life-limiting illness.
-This won’t always mean that they want to start you on a palliative care plan straightway.
-Often, it’ll be to help you start thinking about the months and years ahead, so that you can put the right plans in place for you and your loved ones.
+This won’t always mean that they want to start you on a palliative care plan straightaway.
+Often, it’ll be to help you start thinking about the months and years ahead so that you can put the right plans in place for you and your loved ones.